pxl-research/tai-mcp-memory/README.md

 - Search for relevant context using semantic (meaning-based) queries
 - Organize knowledge by topics and tags
 - Track and update information over time
+- Generate summaries of stored knowledge

 This implementation uses a hybrid dual-database architecture:

-- **ChromaDB**: Vector database for semantic search capabilities
+- **ChromaDB**: Vector database for semantic search capabilities, storing embeddings for both full content and summaries.
-- **SQLite**: Relational database for structured data storage and relationships
+- **SQLite**: Relational database for structured data storage and relationships, including full content and various summaries.

 ## Installation